What does this program do?

 The program works with qualified private-sector lenders to provide financing to qualified borrowers to increase the supply of affordable rental housing for low- and moderate-income individuals and families in eligible rural areas and towns.

-Private lenders may apply for a loan guarantee on loans made to an eligible borrower who is unable to obtain commercial credit on reasonable terms without the guarantee.
+Private lenders may apply for a loan guarantee on loans made to eligible borrowers who are building or preserving affordable rural rental housing.

-Eligible lenders must be approved and active in one of the following programs:
+Eligible lenders are automatically eligible if approved and active in one of the following programs:

 - Fannie Mae, Freddie Mac, Ginnie Mae